 Charges of embezzlement are relatively common in Hollywood, where individuals with lots of liquid cash — such as movie stars and studio heads — rely on proxies to manage their day-to-day financial operations.
 If someone’s convicted of embezzlement in Los Angeles, he or she can be charged with either a felony or a misdemeanor.
 Common punishments can include:

 • forced restitution

 • jail sentences

 • loss of professional credentials and licensing

-	If you or a friend or family member has been charged with embezzlement in Southern California or a Los Angeles DUI, it may behoove you to speak with attorney Michael Kraut of the Kraut Law Group.
+If you or a friend or family member has been charged with embezzlement in Southern California or a Los Angeles DUI, it may behoove you to speak with attorney Michael Kraut of the Kraut Criminal & DUI Lawyers.
 Attorney Kraut boasts extensive experience with white-collar crimes in Southern California.
 He’s worked on literally dozens of relevant cases — including a jury trial, which he argued successfully.
 He’s a Harvard Law School alumnus and a former prosecutor for the city of Los Angeles.
 He has a natural acumen for the law, and he provides each client with compassionate and proactive representation.

 If you have been charged or investigated with committing a Los Angeles White Collar fraud or grand theft in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.